crodriguez4443/dende-arts-site/src/blog/the-myth-of-perfect-technique-invite-variability/index.md

 ## **Unconscious Adjustment: The Core of True Mastery**

-The concept of “repetition without repetition” implies that while the blacksmiths consistently hit the same spot, the path to each strike varied.
+The concept of "repetition without repetition" implies that while the blacksmiths consistently hit the same spot, the path to each strike varied.
 Their joints and muscles fluidly adjusted the trajectory of the hammer in real-time, accommodating various external factors and internal conditions.
 This phenomenon is crucial to understanding mastery: it's less about following a rigid, prescribed pattern and more about our body's ability to make unconscious, micro-adjustments to achieve desired outcomes.

-## **Applying Bernstein’s Insight to Your Training**
+## **Applying Bernstein's Insight to Your Training**

 This revelation has profound implications for how we approach learning and training.
 Rather than striving for the illusion of perfect, static technique, our focus should shift to mimic real-world conditions as closely as possible.
 In martial arts like Capoeira, the idea of drilling a movement in isolation is meant to provide a foundation, but it has limited application in the fluid, unpredictable environment of a roda or combat.